-Version Control provides a mechanism to store previous versions of any section of a model and later compared to a current state.
-Version Control is a powerful team feature that allows models to be developed in a coordinated way within a team environment.
+Version Control provides a mechanism to store previous versions of any section of a model and later compare them to a current state.
+Version Control is a useful team feature that allows models to be developed in a coordinated way within a team environment.
 Sections of the model can be placed under Version Control and you can manage changes to and revisions of your model content by placing individual model Packages, view nodes or root nodes under Version Control.
-The information stored within the repository are valuable corporate assets and need to be managed as such.
+The information stored within the repository is a valuable corporate asset and needs to be managed as such.